bjt42/softmpu/index.md

 **Update 21/01/18** - SoftMPU 1.91 is out!
-This release adds support for Princess Maker and fixes issues with Compaq BIOS and standalone MPUs.
+This release adds support for Princess Maker and fixes issues with Compaq BIOS and LPC MPUs.

 **Update 16/06/14** - SoftMPU 1.9 is out!
 This release adds support for large SYSEX messages.